- HEALTH & NUTRITION

 Like every other part of the body, the digestive system needs energy to function.
 This energy can only be obtained by consuming food, which is why what we choose to put into our bodies matters so much.

 When we eat, that food is processed and broken down by the digestive system until it gets to its final product… glucose.
-Other parts of food, like macronutrients (a substance required in large quantities by the body for normal growth and development), go on to provide our body with the calories (energy) that it needs to go about all of our daily functions of life; not only moving around, but also breathing and having your heart beat in a normal rhythm.
+This glucose goes on to provide our body with the calories (energy) that it needs to go about all of our daily functions of life; not only moving around, but also breathing and having your heartbeat in a normal rhythm.

 In addition to processing food, the digestive system is also responsible for triggering other responses from our body as well.

-The digestive system is also behind the rise in blood sugar the body experiences after eating or drinking, as well as the production of the insulin needed to move glucose from the bloodstream into the cells where it is used for energy.
+The digestive system also plays a role in why the body's blood sugar rises after eating or drinking, as well as the production of the insulin needed to move glucose from the bloodstream into the cells where it is used for energy.

 Is this normal?